Thank you for entering!

 • Wisconsin: Vernon, LaCrosse, Trempealeau, Buffalo, Pepin, Pierce, St. Croix, Dunn, Polk, Burnet, Washburn, Douglas, Bayfield.

 NOTE: If you have questions about the residence requirement, contact email@example.com for an eligibility evaluation.

 Instrumentalists and vocalists must be currently participating in a public or private school, religious or community music program.
-Soloists may have an accompanist, but that's not required.
+It's recommended that instrumental and vocal soloists' submitted recordings include an accompanist if the piece calls for it, but this is not required.
 If you need an accompanist, you must provide your own (of any age).